Plain English, like a brief.

 "A mortgage calculator with PMI, taxes, and HOA.
 Show the amortization in a table."

-Standalone interactive widget, lives at /apps/mortgage, embeddable as a Gutenberg block, Elementor widget, or shortcode on any listing page.
+Standalone interactive widget, lives at /apps/mortgage, embeddable as a Gutenberg block or Elementor widget on any listing page.

 Paste into Riff →